pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: Stellar Mass Properties of Star-forming and Quiescent Populations

 The SMFs in Figure \ref{fig:smf_separate} quantify how SF/Q selection affects our understanding of galaxy populations.
 For the full sample, our SMFs agree with \cite{weaver23} to within $\sim0.2$~dex across $0.2<z<3.5$ for all galaxies $\lesssim10^{11}\,\mathrm{M}_\odot$, and to within $\sim0.5$~dex for the tail of the SMF at $\gtrsim10^{11}\,\mathrm{M}_\odot$.
 This agreement validates the \pc\ normalization described in Section \ref{subsec:norm}.

 The critical difference emerges in the Q sample at low masses.
 With sSFR selection, the Q galaxy SMF shows a power-law decline at mass scales $<10^{9.5}$\,M$_\odot$ with logarithmic slope $\alpha=1.1$.
 In contrast, the $NUVrJ$-selected SMF from \citet{weaver23} shows an upturn with $\alpha=-0.5$.
-This sign change has significant implications: at $10^{9}$ M$_\odot$ and $z \sim 0.5$ $NUVrJ$ selection yields a Q galaxy number density of $6\times 10^{-4}~\text{Mpc}^{-3}\,\text{dex}^{-1}$ while sSFR selection gives $2\times 10^{-4}~\text{Mpc}^{-3}\,\text{dex}^{-1}$, a factor of $\sim\!3$ difference.
+This sign change has significant implications: at $10^{9}$ M$_\odot$ and $z \simeq 0.5$ $NUVrJ$ selection yields a Q galaxy number density of $6\times 10^{-4}~\text{Mpc}^{-3}\,\text{dex}^{-1}$ while sSFR selection gives $2\times 10^{-4}~\text{Mpc}^{-3}\,\text{dex}^{-1}$, a factor of $\sim\!3$ difference.
 This discrepancy directly can be traced back to the contamination identified in Section~\ref{subsec:identify_sf_q}.
-The up to 20 percent of $NUVrJ$-selected Q galaxies with sSFR $> 10^{-11}$ yr$^{-1}$ (Section~\ref{subsec:identify_sf_q}) artificially inflates the low-mass Q population.
+The up to 20 percent of $NUVrJ$-selected Q galaxies with sSFR $> 10^{-11}$ yr$^{-1}$ (Section~\ref{subsec:identify_sf_q}) artificially inflates the low-mass Q population\footnote{{If we apply an $NUVrJ$ selection to the \pc\ model draws, we are able to reproduce the upturn in the low-mass Q galaxy SMF that is seen in the COSMOS results from \citet{weaver23}.}}.
 These are dusty SF galaxies misclassified due to reddening, not genuinely quenched systems.
 Recent spectroscopic analysis \citep{mintz25} has identified a deficit in low-mass Q galaxies when using sSFR-based classification, which is consistent with our results.

-There are other differences that may be due to environmental effects specific to the COSMOS field: as noted in \cite{thorp25b}, there are known large-scale structures at $z\sim0.35$ \citep{scoville07_lss, sochting12, cherouvrier25} which introduce an overabundance of massive Q galaxies around $10^{10}$--$10^{11}\,\mathrm{M}_\odot$.
+There are other differences that may be due to environmental effects specific to the COSMOS field: as noted in \cite{thorp25b}, there are known large-scale structures at $z\simeq0.35$ \citep{scoville07_lss, sochting12, cherouvrier25} which introduce an overabundance of massive Q galaxies around $10^{10}$--$10^{11}\,\mathrm{M}_\odot$.
 Due to the way \pc\ is calibrated on distributions of colours and fluxes, it is less sensitive to such line-of-sight effects when used as a generative model \citep{thorp25b}.